Trump's Russia Crisis: A Timeline

 The Washington Post columnist David Ignatius first reports Flynn called Kislyak "several times" on Dec.
 29, 2016.
 This raises questions as to whether or not US sanctions on Russia were discussed.

 Jan.
-13: Trump aide Sean Spicer says Flynn's Russia Call Were For Setting up a Meeting Between Trump and Putin After the Inauguration
+13: Trump aide Sean Spicer says Flynn's Russia call was for setting up a meeting between Trump and Putin after the Inauguration

 Trump then-spokesman Sean Spicer confirms Flynn spoke to Kislyak but did not discuss sanctions with him.
 Spicer says the purpose of the call was to schedule a time for Trump and Putin to speak post-inauguration.